 Q: How can you eat healthy, even on a budget?
 First, check the grocery store website to see what’s on sale for the week.
 Then plan the week’s meals based on those foods.
 Look online for healthy recipes that use the foods that are on sale, and combine those ingredients with whatever you have in your pantry.
 That way, you’ll use what you already have and you won’t overbuy.

 It’s also important to shop for in-season vegetables.
-They will be cheaper and fresher.
+They are less expensive and fresher.

-Some of the things your mother and grandmother always said about how to save money on food and eat healthier are really true.
+Some of the things your mother and grandmother always said about ways to save money on food and eat healthier are really true.
 For example:

 That's the way to do it and make last.
 Changing everything at once seems like it will work, but it's not sustainable.
 Keep up the good work!